Stexxe/teeth-overlay/README.md

-## Widget for viewing before/after difference
+## Widget for viewing before/after difference of people